urql-graphql/urql/docs/advanced/testing.md

 });
 ```

-The above client we've created mocks all three operations — queries, mutations, and subscriptions — to always remain in the `fetching: true` state.
+The above client we've created mocks all three operations — queries, mutations and subscriptions — to always remain in the `fetching: true` state.
 Generally when we're _hoisting_ our mocked client and reuse it across multiple tests we have to be
 mindful not to instantiate the mocks outside of Jest's lifecycle functions (like `it`, `beforeEach`,
 `beforeAll` and such) as it may otherwise reset our mocked functions' return values or